 • Four Seasons Landaagiraavaru – less than 20 km

-The 2019 manta season has already begun.
-We have been there on 8 May 2019 and there were 2 mantas, expecting more flock there cover the coming weeks.
 To visit Hanifaru Bay you have to book a trip through a licensed guesthouse, resort or safari boat.
-Almost all the resorts in Baa Atoll have license and there are some guesthouses in Dharavandhoo that offer trips to this manta sanctuary.
+Many resorts in Baa Atoll have license and there are some guesthouses in Dharavandhoo that offer trips to this manta sanctuary.
 Every guest have to buy a token Hanifaru Bay Management Centre, resorts usually keep this token fee added to trip price, so guests need not buy it separately.
 From guesthouses and safari vessels the policy may be different.

 At Hanifaru Bay you can do snorkeling, diving is not permitted any more.
 During your snorkeling you must keep proper distance from whale sharks and manta rays, a radius of 3 meters from head section of whale shark and 4 meters at its tail is minimum distance you must maintain.
 You should not approach the creature from front or cross its path, stay at sides and swim with whale sharks.
 It is allowed to take pictures but without flash, you cannot use scooter or motorized devices to tow yourself.
 Touching, stroking or even getting that close is prohibited and there are trained rangers monitoring your moves.